humansconf/humansconf.org/index.md

 layout: page
 header_image: header-index.jpg
 summary: >-
-  Events and a community centered around the most important thing when it comes to impactful technology products: People & their interactions!
+  A community and event series centered around the most important thing when it comes to impactful technology products: People & their interactions!
 title: "#humansconf"
 ---

+## Virtual Open Space

+Our first Virtual Open Space, that is a fully online event, will take place on June 2nd.
+[Check out the invitation and register](/events/2020-06-02-virtual-open-space).

 ## Our Vision